dotnet/AspNetCore.Docs/aspnetcore/performance/objectPool.md

 ## ObjectPool sample

 The following sample creates an `ObjectPool` to contain a `StringBuilder`.
-[View or download sample code](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/performance/objectPool) ([how to download](xref:index#how-to-download-a-sample))
+[View or download sample code](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/performance/objectPool) ([how to download](xref:index#how-to-download-a-sample)).

  The `StringBuilderPooledObjectPolicy.Create` method is called the first time an `ObjectPool<StringBuilder>` is requested.
 Subsequent requests for `ObjectPool<StringBuilder>` are returned by the `ObjectPool`: